 BlazeSports Technical Assistance and Training Offerings

-BlazeSports America is one of ten national organizations funded by the US Department of Health and Human Services (HHS) to provide technical assistance to Communities Putting Prevention to Work (CPPW) funded communities.
-BlazeSports created an innovative community-based program model that incorporates sport, physical activity, and healthy lifestyles into the daily life of youth with physical disabilities and visual impairment, as well as providing opportunities for sport competition from recreational to high-performance events.
-The model is now a permanent fixture in more than 60 communities nationwide.
+BlazeSports America was one of ten national organizations funded by the US Department of Health and Human Services (HHS) from 2010-2012 to provide technical assistance to Communities Putting Prevention to Work (CPPW) funded communities.
+BlazeSports created an innovative community-based program model that incorporates sport and physical activity into the daily life of youth with physical disabilities and visual impairment, as well as providing opportunities for sport competition from recreational to high-performance events.
+The model is now a permanent fixture in many communities in Georgia and across the country.
 Through its Washington office, BlazeSports develops and advocates for policies that advance inclusion, services, and funding related to physical activity and healthy lifestyles for persons with disability.
 Read more»

 Facilities Access: Recommendations and Checklists